pedrocarmona/advertise-banners/README.md

 ### Tests show banners
   * test of the function to show banners in several combinations.
 Please refer to file spec/models/campaign_spec.rb to more information.
 Note that there is a module campaign_spec_helper, that implements some logic recurring to arrays, in order to validate the code developed with scopes.
+  * also capybara tests can be found in /spec/views/campaigns/show.html.erb_spec.rb